Your relationship status

 - nature of your commitment to each other.

-If you tell us you’re a member of a couple, we don’t usually assess your relationship against these factors.
-We may look at these factors if your circumstances change.
+If you tell us you’re a member of a couple, we don’t usually assess your relationship against these things.
+But we may look at them if your circumstances change.

 Marriage is the union of 2 people to the exclusion of all others, voluntarily entered into for life.
 Read the Marriage Act on the Federal Register of Legislation website.